User Guide Cancel

 Archive Project

-Creates a folder containing a new project file, and a new clip for each clip used in the original Quick view timeline or Expert view timeline at its edited length.
+Creates a folder containing a new project file, and a new clip for each clip used in the original Sceneline view timeline or Advanced view timeline at its edited length.
 The trimmed project includes up to 30 frames of extra footage, called handles, before the In point and after the Out point of each trimmed clip for minor adjustments you may want to make after archiving the project.
-A trimmed project excludes any rendered previews and audio previews (conformed audio), as well as any unused media.
-Premiere Elements automatically creates new audio previews (but not rendered previews) when you open the trimmed project.
+A trimmed project excludes any rendered previews, audio previews (conformed audio), and any unused media.
+When you open the trimmed project, Premiere Elements automatically creates new audio previews (but not rendered previews).
 Clips in a trimmed project are renamed so that their filenames match the project filename.
-Use this option to ready a completed project for storage, before you remove it from your hard disk.
+You can use this option to ready a completed project for storage before you remove it from your hard disk.

 Copy Project